RainingComputers/whipFTP/README.md

 # Bugs
 + Application looks blurry when DPI scaling is enabled.
 + Search on the root directory does not work.

+# Note
+This project is currently being rewritten in wxpython.